OpenTTD/OpenTTD/readme.txt

 written by Chris Sawyer.
 It attempts to mimic the original game as closely as possible while extending it with new features.

+OpenTTD is licensed under the GNU General Public License version 2.0.
+For more information, see the file 'COPYING'.

 2.0) Contacting:
 ---- ----------